List of World War I U-boat commanders

-This is a list of World War I U-boat commanders.
+This is a list of World War I U-boat commanders in the Imperial German and Austro-Hungarian Navies.
 Only sunk and captured merchant ships are counted in the totals; warships and damaged ships are not.

 Commanders killed in action are indicated by a KIA after their name.
 Those awarded the Pour le Mérite, Imperial Germany's highest honour, are designated with a PM.

 Photographs may not always have been taken during World War I.